 The allowed revenues of regulated networks are determined by incentive regulation and cost efficiency benchmarking.
 Within this framework, investments are encumbered indirectly such that overinvestment can result in partial disallowance of investment costs.
-The Norwegian regulator computes the allowed revenue ( $RE_i$ ) of the networks using Equation (1), which, in essence, is a generic incentive regulation formula representing the trade-off between cost reduction incentive and rent transfer to the consumers, given the presence of asymmetric information between the firm and the regulator (Newbery, 2002; Joskow, 2005).
+The Norwegian regulator computes the allowed revenue (RE_t) of the firms using Equation (1), which, in essence, is the generic incentive regulation formula representing the trade-off between cost reduction incentive and rent transfer to the consumer, given the presence of asymmetric information between the firm and the regulator (Newbery, 2002; Joskow, 2005).